Cable and Register the Firewall

 Management Center/CDO Details

-1. For Do you know the Management Center/CDO hostname or IP address, click Yes if you can reach the management center using an IP address or hostname or No if the management center is behind NAT or does not have a public IP address or hostname.
+1. For Do you know the Management Center/SCC Hostname or IP address, click Yes if you can reach the management center using an IP address or hostname or No if the management center is behind NAT or does not have a public IP address or hostname.

-2. If you chose Yes, enter the Management Center/CDO Hostname/IP Address.
+2. If you chose Yes, enter the Management Center/SCC Hostname/IP Address.

 This key is a one-time registration key of your choice that you will also specify on the management center when you register the firewall.
-The registration key must not exceed 37 characters.
+The registration key must be between 2 and 36 characters.
 Valid characters include alphanumerical characters (A–Z, a–z, 0–9) and the hyphen (-).
 This ID can be used for multiple firewalls registering to the management center.

 4. Specify a NAT ID.

 This ID is a unique, one-time string of your choice that you will also specify on the management center.
 We recommend that you specify the NAT ID even if you know the IP addresses of both devices.
-The NAT ID must not exceed 37 characters.
+The NAT ID must be between 2 and 36 characters.
 Valid characters include alphanumerical characters (A–Z, a–z, 0–9) and the hyphen (-).
 This ID cannot be used for any other firewalls registering to the management center.
 The NAT ID is used in combination with the IP address to verify that the connection is coming from the correct device; only after authentication of the IP address/NAT ID will the registration key be checked.

 Step 6